Ifeoma28/Pizza_runner_sql/README.md

     END AS price
 FROM customer_orders) AS pizza_price;
 ```
+Therefore, Pizza Runner has made $160 so far.

 - What if there was an additional $1 charge for any pizza extras?
 Add cheese is $1 extra